Supersymmetric Massive Gravity: Discussion

 Perhaps the most interesting result of the analysis of Section \ref{sec:susy3point} was the discovery that for $\mathcal{N}=4$ supersymmetry, there is a unique consistent cubic interaction corresponding to the value $\alpha_3=-\frac{1}{2}$ in the dRGT potential (\ref{nonlinlag}).

 Interestingly, this value has previously been noted to be special in a seemingly unrelated context.
 In \cite{Hinterbichler:2017qyt} it was shown to be the unique cubic interaction of a generic massive spin-2 particle free from an asymptotic Shapiro time advance, measured by the positivity of the eikonal phase.
-In addition, dRGT massive gravity admits closed time-like curves unless $\alpha_3=-\frac{1}{2}$ \cite{Camanho:2016opx}.
-Thus we find that $\mathcal{N}=4$ supersymmetry constrains the dRGT parameter space to be exactly that which is compatible with asymptotic causality.
-Coupled with our previous discussion about non-renormalization, we see that the tuning required by causality cannot be de-tuned by loop effects since this is the unique $\mathcal{N}=4$ interaction.
+In addition, dRGT massive gravity apparently admits closed time-like curves unless $\alpha_3=-\frac{1}{2}$ \cite{Camanho:2016opx}.
+Thus we find that $\mathcal{N}=4$ supersymmetry constrains the dRGT parameter space to be exactly that which is compatible with avoiding these two distinct forms of pathological behavior.
+Coupled with our previous discussion about non-renormalization, we see that this tuning cannot be corrected by loop effects since this is the unique $\mathcal{N}=4$ interaction.

 This coincidence could be a hint that $\mathcal{N}=4$ massive gravity really does exist and can be embedded in a UV complete model with good causal behavior.

 \textbf{Maximal supersymmetry and partially massless symmetry}